Madeira

 Laurel Forest

-Laurel Forest is a vast forest area, with its origin in the Tertiary, which comprises about 25% of Madeira Island.
-It is situated in the north mountainsides with the majority of its vegetation made up of indigenous flora species, especially from the Laurus family.
-Deep water streams, steep valleys and abrupt cliffs distributed all around the area and associated with the dense vegetation, makes most places inaccessible.
+The Laurel Forest is a vast forest area, with its origin in the Tertiary, which comprises about 25% of Madeira Island.
+It is situated in the north on mountainsides with the majority of its vegetation made up of indigenous flora species, especially from the Laurus family.
+Deep water streams, steep valleys and abrupt cliffs are distributed all around the area and associated with the dense vegetation, making most places inaccessible.
 Bird species that may be observed here are: Trocaz Pigeon, Madeira Firecrest, Manx Shearwater Puffinus puffinus puffinus, Sparrowhawk, Woodcock Scolopax rusticola, Cory Shearwater Calonectris diomedea borealis, Plain Swift, Canary, Madeira Chaffinch, Robin Erithacus rubecula microrynchus, etc. -

 Ponta de São Lourenço